Castle: Vampire Culture

 The concept of “open mindedness” is something that Joseph Laycock fully endorses when it comes to modern vampires.
 “Vampires sell papers, and, therefore, it is good capitalism to include the word ‘vampire’ in as many headlines as possible,” he writes in Vampires Today.
 “Unfortunately, this practice causes the community to be associated with and implicated in many gruesome crimes.
 It also fuels the theories of cult cops and vampire hunters who see these headlines as evidence of some dark organization rather than as isolated acts committed by the criminally insane.
 The vampire community – defined as the networks and institutions used by self-identified vampires – can be almost completely exonerated from the various murders and assaults that have been labeled as vampiric.”

-Despite being a part of the New York vampire scene on Castle, as well as found in a cemetery with a wooden stake driven through his heart, Matthew Freeman was not murdered because of the alternative lifestyle that he chose to embrace.
-Just like in the real world, the death of Freeman can instead be attributed to such “mainstream” motives as greed, envy, and covering up a previous crime from decades earlier.
+Despite being a part of the New York vampire scene on Castle – as well as found in a cemetery with a wooden stake driven through his heart – Matthew Freeman was not murdered because of the alternative lifestyle that he chose to embrace.
+Just like in the real world, the death of Freeman was ultimately attributed to such “mainstream” motives as greed, envy, and the covering up of a crime committed decades earlier.

 Anthony Letizia